 Raspberries are one of my favorite berries.
-Growing raspberries in a cold climate is not difficult, because raspberries are quite hardy.
-Caring for the raspberry patch was one of the first tasks I learned in my childhood on my parent’s homestead.
-If you did not have the opportunity to learn hands-on, this blog post is for you.
+Growing raspberries in a cold climate is not difficult because raspberries are quite hardy.
+Caring for the raspberry patch was one of the first tasks I learned in my childhood on my parents’ homestead.
+If you did not have the opportunity to learn hands-on, this blog post is for youโa Complete Guide to Growing Hardy Raspberries in Cold Climates.

 Raspberry varieties

-There are two types of raspberries: Regular cane and primal cane.
-Make sure you know which one you plant, they have different pruning needs.
+There are two types of raspberries: Regular cane and primocane.
+Ensure you know which one you plant, as they have different pruning needs.

-If you are looking for a specific variety, buying new healthy canes is your best choice.
-Boyne is a long-time reliable favorite, nova, red river, and royalty, are good choices, just to name a few.
+Buying new healthy canes is your best choice if you want a specific variety.
+Boyne is a long-time reliable favorite; Nova, Red River, and Royalty are also good choices, to name a few.

-We do not know what variety we grow in our main patch of raspberries, they were already there when we bought the house.
+We do not know what variety of raspberries we grow in our main raspberry patch.
+They were already there when we bought the house.
 They also have multiplied freely, as raspberries do, and we have shared them with other gardeners as good raspberries with no name.
 That’s probably the most common situation all around.
 Raspberries are shared from one homestead to another.
-Raspberries that are shared locally, will also grow well locally since they have already adapted to the environment.
+Raspberries that are shared locally will also grow well in the same area since they have already adapted to the local environment.

-Some varieties produce in early summer and in late fall.
-In our short growing season, however, the fall harvest seldom makes it.
+Some varieties produce in early summer and late fall.
+However, the fall harvest seldom makes it in our short growing season.

 Where to plant raspberries

 In nature, raspberries grow at the edge or opening of a forest.
 A bit sheltered by trees and in partial shade.
 That’s precisely the environment they like.
-Growing raspberries in the open field does not work so well either, especially in a cold climate.
+Growing raspberries in the open field does not work well, especially in a cold climate.

-The soil in a forest is very rich in organic material and fungal-dominant.
-Mulching the soil with woodchips helps to keep weeds down and moisture in and also builds the fungal soil life that berries like.
+The soil in a forest is rich in organic material and dominated by fungi.
+Mulching the soil with woodchips helps to keep weeds down and moisture in, and also builds the fungal soil life that berries like.

 We grow our main patch between two houses.
-The houses provide shelter and partial shade as a forest would.
-They still get full mid-day sun, which they seem to like.
+The houses provide shelter and partial shade, like a forest.
+However, the plants still get full mid-day sun, which they seem to like.

 Choose a location that resembles their natural environment, and they will grow and produce for many years.